-With programs in 17 countries, local offices in 7 of those countries, 12 base houses, and more than 10,000 students traveling with us each year—we’re operating on a large scale.
+With programs in 17 countries, local offices in 7 of those countries and more than 10,000 students travelling with us each year—we’re operating on a large scale.
 When we require all student travellers who visit the beach to use reef-safe sunscreen and encourage them to have reusable water bottles, that starts to have a real impact (and the corals are grateful!).

 Here are some other ways we partnered with Mother Nature in 2018.

 Rustic students contributed to community service projects that led to:

 In addition to these results in communities that have a positive impact on the environment, Rustic students are developing the skills, habits, and mindsets our programs are designed to foster.

 “My time in the Dominican Republic showed me that we need to be just as curious about our oceans and our impact just as much as we care about other matters, like education, or the economy,” said Sarah Altieri, of Pacific Palisades, California, who participated in Marine Life and Coastal Restoration in the Dominican Republic in 2018.

 We’re proud of the work we’ve done, but no matter how far we’ve come, we strive for more.
 We’re doubling down on our global operations to implement additional sustainable practices in the 17 countries where we work.

 One of the ways we’re supporting our commitment to implementing the Sustainability Levels throughout our global operations is through our Eco-Ambassador initiative.
 We have a representative in each of the 17 countries where we operate who champions the incorporation of environmentally-friendly practices in their country.